Open Government Partnership Nigeria

 Governance and Leadership Sub-Committee

-Honourable Minister of Youths Development, State Actors Co-Chair.
+Honourable Minister of Youth Development, State Actors Co-Chair

 Mrs Obialunanma Nnaobi-Ayodele